Moody’s Bistro & Lounge Restaurant Review, Truckee

-Moody’s Bistro & Lounge is a high end Mountain comfort food restaurant in downtown Truckee.
+Moody’s Bistro & Bar is a high end Mountain comfort food restaurant in downtown Truckee.
 Local, organic, seasonal focus or as they tell it – Moody’s food philosophy is “fresh, local, seasonal and simple”.
 Chef de Cuisine is Guy Frenette.
-The Restaurant opened in 2006 and is owned by the same folks who used own the now closed Baxter’s restaurant in Northstar at Tahoe.
-Moody’s has live music occasionally.
-Our last visit was during a trip to the mountains, at the end of 2012.
+The Restaurant opened in 2006.
+Moody’s has live music on some nights, so call ahead.
+Our last visit was during a trip to the mountains in 2023.

-Moody’s Menu (Click to zoom into any picture)
+Moody’s Restaurant Menu (Click to zoom into any picture)

 Menu change all the time.
 Starters, House made Charcuterie and Offal, Soups, Salads, Pasta, Meaty entrees, and a single Vegetarian entree.
 They have happy hour at the bar with half off wine and well drink specials before 6:30 PM.
-On our last visit at the end of 2012, we noticed that they added a pizza oven.
+Prices have gone up substantially during the Pandemic.

 Moody’s Picks: